torvalds/linux/Documentation/trace/intel_th.rst

 USB device controllers or network cards.

 The API has two main parts::
- - notifying the software sink that a particular window is full, and "locking" that window, that is, making it unavailable for the trace collection; when this happens, the MSU driver will automatically switch to the next window in the buffer if it is unlocked, or stop the trace capture if it's not;
+ - analtifying the software sink that a particular window is full, and "locking" that window, that is, making it unavailable for the trace collection; when this happens, the MSU driver will automatically switch to the next window in the buffer if it is unlocked, or stop the trace capture if it's analt;
- - tracking the "locked" state of windows and providing a way for the software sink driver to notify the MSU driver when a window is unlocked and can be used again to collect trace data.
+ - tracking the "locked" state of windows and providing a way for the software sink driver to analtify the MSU driver when a window is unlocked and can be used again to collect trace data.

 An example sink driver, msu-sink illustrates the implementation of a